mahlenmorris/VCVRack/README.md

 * At full left (-1), the curve looks like the red line; rapidly increasing at first, then growing far more slowly.
 * At center (0, the default), the curve looks like the yellow line; increasing linearly with distance.
 * At full right (1), the curve looks like the green line; growing inperceptively, then growing far more quickly very near to the center.

+#### WITHIN Output
+A polyphonic output with as many channels as the highest numbered Circle.

+Each channel outputs 0V when Point is outside of it, and 10V gates when inside.
+You think of these as a gate signal for when the Point is inside a Circle.

+#### X and Y Outputs
+These are polyphonic outputs with as many channels as the highest numbered Circle.

+The values of a channel reflect the relative distance from the center of a Circle.
+* Each channel is 0V when the Point is outside the Circle.
+Values within the Circle range from -5V to 5V (but see the INV and OFST switches).
+* When Point is inside the Circle, then Point's horizontal or vertical distance from the center is divided by the radius of the Circle and muliplied by 5.
+* For example, if Point is at X = 3, and that's inside a Circle whose center is at X = 4 with a radius of 2.5, then X for that Circle's channel is (3 - 4) / 2.5 * 5 = -2.

 #### INV Switches
 When set, INV inverts the corresponding signal: